jpablo/type-explorer/README.md

 Follow the URL presented to you by Vite to open the application.

-You can now continuously edit the `Main.scala` file, and Vite will automatically reload the page on save.
+You can now continuously edit files in the subproject `UI`, for example the `MainJS.scala` file, and Vite will automatically reload the page on save.

 ## Production build